-There are currently three COVID-19 vaccines that have been issued Emergency Use Authorization by the U.S. Food and Drug Administration (FDA).
-This means the clinical evidence for the vaccines have met the agency's rigorous scientific standards and are considered to be safe and effective.
+The Johnson & Johnson COVID-19 vaccine has been issued Emergency Use Authorization by the U.S. Food and Drug Administration (FDA).
+This means the clinical evidence for the vaccine has met the agency's rigorous scientific standards and is considered to be safe and effective.

 COVID-19 vaccines have undergone the most intensive safety monitoring in U.S. history and millions of people in the United States have now been vaccinated.

 Vaccines teach our immune systems how to recognize and fight the virus that causes COVID-19 without getting sick or putting ourselves and others at risk of severe illness and death.

 Getting vaccinated is a much safer way to build immune protection over getting the disease.
 COVID-19 can have serious, long-term or life-threatening complications, and there is no way to know how COVID-19 will affect you.